Life imitates art—or is it the other way around?

 In Hood River, it’s both.
 Fueled by Klickitat tribal legends of sacrifice and torrid love affairs, passion runs deeper than the adjacent Columbia River waterway in Hood River, bringing awe-inspiring meaning and depth to the vast beauty of nearby snow-tipped volcanoes, iconic bridges, and waterfalls.
 Hood River’s picturesque backdrop provides creative musings for artists, novice and award-winning alike.
 Here, even a quick drive to the supermarket can spark inspiration and wonderment.
 Whether through the myths of the Klickitat nation or a last-minute run to the market, inspiration is the foundation on which Hood River is built.
 We’ll get you started with some creative suggestions, but once here, we’re certain you’ll find your own inspiration.

-Coined as “the friendliest restaurant in town,” Bette’s Place is famous for their gigantic, homemade cinnamon rolls.
+Bette’s Place is coined “the friendliest restaurant in town” and is famous for its gigantic, homemade cinnamon rolls.
+Handmade and homemade, you’ll find scratch recipes from the diner’s namesake Bette, passed through the generations and made with love.
+Bette’s Place has been a cornerstone of downtown Hood River since 1975.
 If you’re set on grabbing and going, you can even pre-order your pastries online!

-Take in the local art by embarking on a self-guided tour of BIG ART.
+Soak in the picturesque surroundings and local sculptural art by embarking on the BIG ART self-guided tour, a 4.5-mile walking tour around Hood River’s heights, downtown, and waterfront areas.
 Begin at 301 Gallery and then explore 29 public art locations downtown, near the waterfront, and on the Heights.
-Be sure to swing by Art on Oak for even more diverse art made here in the Gorge.

 An Artist About Town